 |Position:||Assistant Coach - Tight Ends|

-At UCF, Beckton was a member of the coaching staff for four of the Knights’ five conference titles in program history, including three American Athletic Conference championships the past five seasons.
+UCF: Beckton spent a total of 19 seasons at his alma mater, where he was a member of the coaching staff for four of the Knights’ first five conference titles in program history, including three American Athletic Conference championships his final five seasons.
 In his final season at UCF in 2017, Beckton helped the Knights post the first perfect season in program history and the first undefeated season in AAC history.
 UCF was the only FBS team to go undefeated in 2017, and the Knights finished with a No. 6 ranking after defeating No. 7 Auburn in the Peach Bowl.

 Beckton contributed in a variety of ways to Frost’s success in his two seasons at UCF.
 Beckton’s tight ends helped UCF post the nation’s most improved offense in 2017, when the Knights led the nation in scoring and ranked fifth nationally in total offense.
 As UCF’s recruiting coordinator, he helped Frost land several of the Knights’ standout players.
 Sophomore quarterback McKenzie Milton was the 2017 American Athletic Conference Offensive Player of the Year and each of the Knights’ three leading rushers and four of the top six receivers were either freshmen or sophomores.